gernest/nutz/README.md

         // Retrieving the above stored banana will be as simple like this g:=b.GetDataRecord("jungle",banana.key)

-        // You can the mess arround with the data which will be inside the
+        // You can the mess around with the data which will be inside the
         // Data field
         if string(g.Data)==banana.value {
             // Yup the data was stored correctly